techlore/.github/profile/README.md

-[**Techlore**](https://techlore.tech) is a small team educating people about digital rights, privacy, security, digital control, and other important topics to push the world towards a safer internet.
+[**Techlore**](https://techlore.tech) is educating people about digital rights, privacy, security, digital control, and other important topics to push the world towards a safer internet.
 We envision a world where technology works for us, not against us—and we want to prove to people they can make a real impact for themselves and others.

 ## Who Are We?